modip-org/spec/install_script.md

-Inside the "library" field is an object identical to Minecraft's version.json library specification, except that wherever there is a `sha1`/`size`/`url` triplet in Mojang's format, the install script MAY instead contain a `modip_filename` which refers to one of the version's files.
+Inside the "library" field is an object identical to Minecraft's version.json library specification, except that wherever there is a `sha1`/`size`/`url` triplet in Mojang's format, the install script MAY instead contain a `modipFilename` which refers to one of the version's files.
+(If the installer generates a file for Minecraft's launcher, then it must fill in the `sha1`/`size`/`url` based on the named file)

 (Third-party libraries should still include `sha1`/`size`/`url` to download from the Internet - they shouldn't be republished as part of the mod version)